-Chimney breasts and fireplaces Repair category 1 Notes A stove has been installed in the living room.
-It is assumed that the installation complies with the Building Standards.
+Chimney breasts and fireplaces Repair category - Notes Multi fuel stoves have been fitted in the living room and kitchen.
+It is assumed that the installations comply with Building Standards.
 Flues should ideally be swept and tested on an annual basis.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.